 Full-Time MBA Class Visits

 We encourage prospective MBA candidates to visit to the School to discover first-hand the special qualities of the UC Davis MBA program and our community.
-Experience the dynamic learning environment by attending one of our upcoming classes led by our highly accomplished faculty.
-After the class, you will be paired with a first- or second-year MBA Ambassador for an informal conversation about our program as well as introduction to our MBA Admissions Team.
+After the class, you will be paired with a first- or second-year MBA Ambassador for an informal conversation about our program as well as an introduction to our MBA Admissions Team.

 Space is limited and pre-registration is required.

 Join Professor David Bunch and current students for the Marketing Research course.

 Course addresses the managerial issues and problems of systematically gathering and analyzing information for making private and public marketing decisions.
 Covers the cost and value of information, research design, information collection, measuring instruments, data analysis, and marketing research applications.

 Explores operations in manufacturing and service sectors from both inside and outside a company.
 Quantitative methods and their organizational implications are also examined.

 Join Professor Anna Scherbina and current students for the Corporate Finance course.

 Bridges the gap between concepts in corporate finance learned in Management 205 and corporate finance as it is currently applied by top management of U.S. firms.
 Questions to be addressed: Do managers practice what MBA programs teach?
 If not, why not?
 Which theories that MBAs have learned are recognized by managers?
 Which theories seem to fit the facts best?
 The course is highly recommended for students interested in corporate or nonprofit finance.